-2.14 Nothing within any SCFMA agreed locally must compromise patients' rights to choice or seek to prevent or deter NHS bodies from complying with their responsibilities under the various regulations which govern procurement and competition within the NHS (including the National Health Service (Procurement, Patient Choice and Competition) (No. 2) Regulations 2013 and the Public Contract Regulations 2015).

-- 2.15 Most Trusts will ultimately be party to just one SCFMA, although ambulance services Trusts, for example, may need to sign up to more than one. - 2.16 Details of any SCFMA to which the provider and relevant commissioners are party should be listed in Schedule 9, but the full SCFMA itself should not be included in the Schedule as the intention is not that the provisions of the SCFMA should be legally binding.
+- 2.14 Nothing within any SCFMA agreed locally must compromise patients' rights to choice or seek to prevent or deter NHS bodies from complying with their responsibilities under the various regulations which govern procurement and competition within the NHS (including the National Health Service (Procurement, Patient Choice and Competition) (No. 2) Regulations 2013 and the Public Contract Regulations 2015). - 2.15 Most Trusts will ultimately be party to just one SCFMA, although ambulance services Trusts, for example, may need to sign up to more than one. - 2.16 Details of any SCFMA to which the provider and relevant commissioners are party should be listed in Schedule 9, but the full SCFMA itself should not be included in the Schedule as the intention is not that the provisions of the SCFMA should be legally binding.

-3 Contracting for the first half of 2021/22
+3 Contracting under the pandemic in 2021/22

-- This section describes arrangements for healthcare contracts for the first six months of 2021/22 (the "rollover" period) as described also in Guidance on finance and contracting arrangements for H1 2021/22, published separately by NHSE/I. (We will provide updated guidance for the remainder of 2021/22 in due course.)
-This section covers - arrangements for contracts with NHS Trusts / NHS Foundation Trusts - arrangements for contracts with non-NHS providers - the approach to contract management.
+- 3.1 This section describes arrangements, under the pandemic, for healthcare contracts for during 2021/22 - as described further in Guidance on finance and contracting arrangements for H1 2021/22, and in Guidance on finance and contracting arrangements for H2 2021/22, both published separately by NHSE/I. This section covers - arrangements for contracts with NHS Trusts / NHS Foundation Trusts - arrangements for contracts with non-NHS providers - the approach to contract management.